Mature Masculine

 Active Shadow: The Dreamer

-• You dismiss the past without understanding what made it work
+• We dismiss the past without understanding what made it work

-• You create visions that cannot be put into action because they have no foundation
+• We create visions that cannot be acted on because they have no foundation

-• You leave a trail of unrealized possibilities and abandoned plans
+• We leave a trail of abandoned plans and broken connections

 Passive Shadow: The Traditionalist

 When conservation becomes rigid and progress is rejected, the Visionary becomes the Traditionalist.
-He clings to the past out of fear rather than wisdom.
+He clings to the past from fear rather than wisdom.

-• You resist all change, even when the old ways are no longer working
+• We resist all change, even when the old ways no longer work

-• You use tradition as a weapon to shut down new ideas
+• We use tradition as a weapon to shut down new ideas

-• You honor the form of tradition but lose its living spirit
+• We honor the form of tradition but lose its living spirit

 Near Enemies: False Versions